Sidharth1743/SpineDAO-Final/README.md

-# Eliza with bioagent plugin
+#Chronos

-**Chronos** — an eliza OS agentic system designed for clinicians and biomedical researchers, combining a semantic network with an autonomous hypothesis engine.
+ An eliza OS agentic system designed for clinicians and biomedical researchers, combining a semantic network with an autonomous hypothesis engine.
 It extracts overlooked insights from historical spine surgery records and traditional medical texts, structuring them into RDF triple stores such as [Oxigraph](https://github.com/oxigraph/oxigraph) that bridges ancient wisdom with contemporary science.

 ## 🎯**How It Works**
 * **Digitization & Document Extraction**